YusufAbdelaziz/food-delivery-system/FEATURES.md

 The courier can:

-- Register/login via phone number password, and name.
+- Register/login via phone number, password, and name.
 The courier will then receive an access and refresh tokens (JWTs) for upcoming requests (courier related authority).
 - View the order(s), its items, and the specs.
 - View the customer and the restaurant infos.
 - Update the current status of an order ("Pending", "Preparing", "Dispatched", "Successful").